Ana Birchall: Biography

 Birchall meets with U.S. Secretary of State Michael R. Pompeo at the U.S. Department of State in Washington, D.C. on 15 June 2018.

 In 1998, Birchall married British businessman Martyn Birchall.
 The two had a son, Andrew in 2001.
 They live in Bucharest.

 In January 2017, Birchall was appointed Minister for Europe and, in 2019, she was preparing for Romania’s presidency of the EU Council.
-Following the widespread public protest in early 2017, she was appointed Interim Minister of Justice and succeeded in restoring public regard for the justice system and the Ministry of Justice.
-Her actions at the Ministry of Justice incurred the wrath of corrupt vested interests, which led her to be forced out of the government in June 2017.
+Following the widespread public protest in early 2017, she was appointed Interim Minister of Justice.
+She was forced out of the government in June 2017.

-In January 2018, Birchall was appointed Deputy Prime Minister with responsibility of Strategic Partnerships and successfully advanced relations with several countries.
+In January 2018, Birchall was appointed Deputy Prime Minister with responsibility of Strategic Partnerships.
 From April 2019, she resumed her post as Interim Minister of Justice during a time of concern with regard to the course of judicial reform and the fight against corruption.
-Afterwards, in May 2019, she assumed the responsibility of Minister of Justice and advanced judicial reform in the face of concerted attempts by multiple vested groups to disrupt progress.
+Afterwards, in May 2019, she assumed the responsibility of Minister of Justice.

 During 2020, she managed to guide parliamentary legislation that for the first time effectively addressed the recovery of assets gained as the proceeds of crime.

 As of December 2023, she was the Special Envoy for Strategic and International Affairs at Nuclearelectrica, the Romanian nuclear power energy company.